 Mixture over pan of crackers.

 Step 5.
 Immediately pour the hot mixture over the whole pan of crackers covering them completely.
-Then put the pan in the oven for 3 to 5 minutes or just until the edges of the brown sugar mixture get bubbly.
+Then put the pan in the oven to bake for 3 to 5 minutes or just until the edges of the brown sugar mixture get bubbly.

 Chocolate Chips on top crackers.